zledtriac/74hc-uart/hardware/transmitter/README.md

 an output enable circuit after the U3B pin 9 output, which can be controlled by a switch, delay circuit or from software if the transmitter is connected to a CPU.*

 The Control header (J4) has two other pins for control, pin 5 - !WR, and pin 8 - Busy.
 The !WR is an active-low input and this input starts the data transmission.
-The Busy is an output which will be held high while the transmission is going, or while the !WR input is held low.
+The Busy is an output which will be held high while the transmission is going (Short pulse section on *Figure 1.*), or while the !WR input is held low (Long pulse section on *Figure 1.*).

 To send data, first set the data on the Data header (J1) then send a low pulse on the !WR pin.
 This will trigger the Input trigger circuitry.
 In this stage the output of the U5D will turn high, but since the U3A D flip-flop is not set, the inverted output of the U3A D flip-flop is also high, this will set the output of the U4A NAND